Villa Mairea: Redesign

-After the foundations had been excavated Aalto had a new idea and was able to persuade his clients to accept a radical redesign in which only the plan footprint and servant wing remained more or less intact.
+After the foundations had been excavated, Alvar proposed a radical redesign in which only the plan footprint and servant wing remained more or less intact, which the clients accepted.
 The basement was greatly reduced in area, and the main entrance moved from its curious position at the side and rear to a much more obvious location in front of the dining room.
 Marie's studio was re-positioned to occupy the place above the former entrance canopy, whose shape it echoes, and the various reception rooms were accommodated in a large 14 metre-square space.
 The separate art gallery was removed and its place taken by the sauna, which nestles against a low L-shaped stone wall, the remainder of the original wall and trellis being replaced by a short fence and earth mound.

-Harry Gullichsen's only objection to the revised design was the lack of a separate library where he could hold confidential business meetings, for which Aalto proposed a small room screened by movable shelving units which did not reach the ceiling.
-Aalto suggested that these units could also be used for storing Maire's art collection – an idea which, he pointed out, should be 'socially supportable as it could be realized in a small, even single room, dwelling' where the inhabitant has ‘a personal relationship to the phenomena of art'.
+Harry Gullichsen's only objection to the revised design was the lack of a separate library where he could hold confidential business meetings, for which a small room screened by movable shelving units was proposed.
+It was suggested that these units could also be used for storing Maire's art collection – an idea pointed out as 'socially supportable as it could be realized in a small, even single room, dwelling' where the inhabitant has 'a personal relationship to the phenomena of art'.
 Not surprisingly, this arrangement did not offer the necessary acoustic privacy and the shelving units were permanently sited (although not actually fixed), with one angled to suggest frozen movement; the gap under the ceiling was filled with an undulating glazed screen.

 Final design

-Although the revised plan followed the existing foundations, the transformation achieved a compression and coherence in the spatial organization which had been almost entirely lacking in the ‘Proto-Mairea’.
+Although the revised plan followed the existing foundations, the transformation achieved a compression and coherence in the spatial organization which had been almost entirely lacking in the 'Proto-Mairea'.
 The entrance opens into a small top-lobby, from which another door straight ahead leads into an open hall positioned four steps below the main level.
 One enters on axis with the dining table beyond, but the axiality is undermined by asymmetry of a screen of wooden poles and a free-standing, angled wall which together define an informal ante-room between the living room and dining room.
 The angle of the low wall is set from the corner of the white-plastered fireplace diagonally opposite, which becomes the natural centre of attention as one ascends the step into the living room.
-Similar diagonal relationships are established between Harry Gullichsen's private library/study and the ‘winter garden’ (which Maire used for flower arranging and from which a stair leads directly up to her studio), and between the main staircase and open sun-lit part of the living room into which eyes are drawn as you emerge from behind the vertical poles which screen the stairs.
+Similar diagonal relationships are established between Harry Gullichsen's private library/study and the 'winter garden' (which Maire used for flower arranging and from which a stair leads directly up to her studio), and between the main staircase and open sun-lit part of the living room into which eyes are drawn as you emerge from behind the vertical poles which screen the stairs.